 I have a number of different architectural design styles that I often use and would rather not have to set up my default settings every time I begin a new plan that will use one of these styles.
 How can I do this work once and save it for future use?

-In Chief Architect, any time you start a new project or create a new blank plan, its initial default settings are copied from a template.
-You can create your own custom template plans to reflect the architectural styles and materials that you use most often.
+In Chief Architect and Home Designer, any time you start a new project or create a new blank plan, its initial default settings are copied from a template.
+In Chief Architect or Home Designer 2026 and newer, you can create your own custom template plans to reflect the architectural styles and materials that you use most often.

 If migrating forward to the current version of Chief Architect from an older version, please make sure to follow the instructions in the Migration Guide located in your Digital Locker.